AnazThaj/100-days-of-code/r1-log.md

 **Today's Progress**: Practice a bunch of array related questions, feeling more confident in tackling CODEWARS!
 Also, I can't wait to apply what I have learnt about array so far to my projects.

 **Thoughts**: "It's a lot more than mind over matter.
 It takes relentless self-discipline to schedule suffering into your day, every day." -David Goggins

+### R1D56: July 27

+**Today's Progress**: I had to slow down a bit today since I could sense the burnout in the horizon.
+Anyway, javascript.info and eloquentjavascript.net have some killer practice problems though.

+**Thoughts**: "Take a rest if you must, but don't you dare giving up" -Anonymous